thoughtspot/thoughtspot.github.io/_release/videos-list.md

 ## Videos on older releases

-In this section, you can find some additional videos that you may find helpful.
+In this section, you'll find some additional videos you may find helpful.

 <table padding="1" style="width: 100%; table-layout: fixed;">
    <tbody>